japanese-document/mujidoc/README.md

 # Mujidoc

-Mujidoc is simple html page generator.
+Mujidoc is a simple static site generator.

 ## Installation